How to make an indie film

-An indie film is one that is made outside of a major motion picture studio.
-It has independent backers, and at the lower end of indie films (like yours) it's often self-produced with everyone taking pay cuts or no pay at all.
+An indie film is defined as one made outside of a major motion picture studio.
+It has independent backers, and at the lower end of indie films (like yours) it’s often self-produced with everyone taking pay cuts or no pay at all.

 What will your indie film be about?

-Don't overcomplicate the plot line, especially if it is planning to be a short film.
+• Don’t over-complicate the plot line, especially if you’re planning on making a short film.

-Know your limits.
-The average Hollywood film is now well over £100 million, and the chances of your budget being the same...?
-Knowing you have essentially no budget should make you think about what you can achieve.
-For instance...
+• Know your limits.
+Lack of budget should make you think about what you can achieve.
 Are you aiming for a period drama?
-This will be hard work if nobody you know has any period clothes, you can't sew and you live in a sea of modern blocks of flats.
+This will be hard work if nobody you know has any period clothes, you can’t sew and you live in a sea of modern blocks of flats.
 Will your friends work for free?
-If your friends tend to be busy people, forget about epic crowd scenes - it'll be hard work getting them all in the same place at the same time.
+If your friends tend to be busy people, forget about epic crowd scenes – it’ll be hard work getting them all in the same place at the same time.

 It really helps to set a schedule.
 It's easier for your actors and crew (if you have any crew) to commit to a project if they know how long it might take and how often they can expect to work.